imazen/Graphics-vNext/README.md

 * Integrate our high-quality, high-performance image scaling algorithm from ImageResizer.
 This will yield visual quality better than System.Drawing, while providing 430-2200% better performance (yes, you read that right).
 We figured out a pretty cool technique for memory structure pivoting that solves memory locality.
 No SIMD or assembly required after all, although we do hand-unroll loops.
 * Upgrade from 7 to 8-bit alpha component
-* Allow enforced contingious memory bitmaps
+* Allow enforced contiguous memory bitmaps
 * Implement format detection based on magic bytes instead of file extensions.
 * Extend API to offer lower-level integration with libjpeg/libjpeg-turbo; we can further reduce RAM requirements by performing some operations during decoding.
 * Make error handling consistent and easily map to both .NET and PHP wrappers.